layered chicken enchilada casserole

 As you can see this Layered Chicken Enchilada Casserole fits right into the DASH Diet approach.
 It features seasoned lean ground chicken, veggies, whole-wheat tortillas and low-fat dairy Greek yogurt.
 The flavor is really amped up with a little jalapeño, homemade taco seasoning and enchilada sauce and creamy avocado, fresh cilantro and cool yogurt toppings.
 It’s a real crowd pleaser!

-How To Make Layered Chicken Enchilada Casserole
+How this Chicken Enchilada Casserole is Healthier

-- Ground chicken on its own is a bit bland, but throw in a little taco seasoning and chopped garlic and you’ll really get the party started.
+- Spices: Ground chicken on its own is a bit bland, but throw in a little taco seasoning and chopped garlic and you’ll really get the party started.
 It’s always amazing to me how much a pinch of this or a spoonful of that spice can truly transform a dish, so open up that spice cabinet and go wild.
 The best part is that spices add so much flavor without adding calories or fat.